Java Ground Motion Parameter Calculator - Documentation & Help

-If Java 1.6.0 or later is installed, download the Ground Motion Parameter Calculator file and double-click the icon that appears on the desktop.
+If Java 1.6.0 or later is installed, download the Java Ground Motion Parameter Calculator.

 The downloaded Java Ground Motion Parameter Calculator file should be a Java Archive file, with a filename ending in .jar not .zip.
 If the downloaded filename ends in .zip, manually change the extension to .jar.
 Then right-click the file icon and choose "Open with…".
 Select "Java Runtime Environment" and check the box marked "Use this application every time."
 If the Calculator still does not run, check the version of the Java Runtime Environment installed on the computer (as described above).

 Error message: "Could not find the main class.
 Program will exit." - This message appears if the application is run with an older version of Java.
 Make sure a compatible version of the Java Runtime Environment (see above), and no other versions, are installed.
 Then try running the Calculator again.

 Some computers running Windows 7 are not properly configured to run .jar files using the Java Runtime Environment.
 To resolve this issue, please follow this link.
 This link is not maintained by the USGS, and therefore the USGS cannot be held responsible for the current content on that page.
 Additionally, proper caution should be taken whenever making changes to a computer system.